Linux isn't known for being a gaming platform yet there are a lot of games, both free software titles and proprietary commercial titles, available.

 There's plenty of fun gems hidden in your distributions repositories and there's also a whole lot of commercial titles available both free and at a cost.
 There is also an increasing amount of Windows games which can be used in compatibility layers like WINE.
-Here's an overview of some of the better titles you can enjoy.
+Here's the latest games we have looked at sorted by review-time (not name).

 - Extreme Tux Racer